ylmrx/ludwig/README.md

 - 🎮 : display the "8-knob" section
 - 🔲 : display the popup window (3rd parties, eq, grid, ...)

-Your too many pages can be browsed on the right
+Your too many pages can be browsed on the upper right

+The other effects on the same track are on the bottom

-You can access prev/next device with the red arrows near the device faders.
+You can also access neighboring track from the vertical menu on the righ

-Note: this ignore the pinned status, this is a bug (or maybe just a surprising behavior) on bitwig api (ie. not fixing it) (the pin status works normally in the DAW though)
+TODO: manage the layers too.

 ### clips